anmol-c03/tokenization/Readme.md

 5. [References](#references)

 ## Project Overview
-This project implemets the tokenization using Binary Pair Encoding.
-Binary Pair Encoding (BPE) is a subword tokenization technique that addresses the limitations of character-level tokenization, which often loses semantics, fails to capture morphemes, and reduces context.
+This project implemets the tokenization using Byte Pair Encoding.
+Byte Pair Encoding (BPE) is a subword tokenization technique that addresses the limitations of character-level tokenization, which often loses semantics, fails to capture morphemes, and reduces context.
 BPE begins by calculating the frequency of consecutive character pairs in a dataset.
 The most frequent pair is merged into a new token, and this process repeats until the vocabulary reaches a predefined size.
 This approach balances capturing semantics and syntax while maintaining a manageable vocabulary, making it effective for NLP tasks.

 ## Usage
 One can train their own tokenizer using train.py.